gvwilson/sensibleadventures/nardica/nardica.md

 few centimeters apart.

 "Here."
 He handed her half a dozen swatches of video fabric, each the size of a handkerchief.
-Iffy measured one against a drone, then winced as she pried two of the rotors out of the stiff black fabric.
-She'd never be able to repair the damage, not even with the kind of tech she'd seen in Wales' toolboxes, but she didn't dare cutting into the drone fabric itself.
+Iffy measured one against a dronelet, then winced as she pried two of the rotors out of the stiff black fabric.
+She'd never be able to repair the damage, not even with the kind of tech she'd seen in Wales' toolboxes, but she didn't dare cutting into the dronelet fabric itself.

 It took her a moment to tuck the corners of the video square into the holes she'd made.
 Now for the hard part.
 She closed her eyes and willed the images to come together.
-These bits were the drone---don't worry now about how she knew or why she could see its programming as clearly as she could see its hardware---and this over here was the video square, and that was its connection to the outside world, so if she shone a laser *here* and sent a pulse-coded access request, then told the drone and the video square to trust each other no matter what their other programming said, then---
+These bits were the dronelets---don't worry now about how she knew or why she could see its programming as clearly as she could see its hardware---and this over here was the video square, and that was its connection to the outside world, so if she shone a laser *here* and sent a pulse-coded access request, then told the dronelet and the video square to trust each other no matter what their other programming said, then---

 "Gotcha!"
 The dronelet rose, tilted, and levelled as the image on its back flickered and steadied to show the top of a woman's head.

-The Asian salesman grunted.
+The Asian ecologist grunted.
 "She really can, can't she?" he said to Aunt Naggie.

 Iffy's foster mother nodded.
 "Y'aright?"  she asked Iffy.

 "I'm fine," Iffy lied.
 Her head was swimming.
 Everything around her seemed unreal.
 The stalls were just wireframes.
-The drones overhead were clouds of software, patched and patched again to defend against viruses until there was only room for the most limited intelligence.
+Her dronelets were clouds of software, patched and patched again to defend against viruses until there was only room for the most limited intelligence.
 It was like a badly-written sim.

 "Iffy!"
 Aunt Naggie shook her.
 The world blinked back to normal.
 "Iffy, c'mon, we gotta go."

-"I just need a minute."
+"Gimme a minute!"
 Eighty-five seconds later, two more awkward patch-ups were humming quietly in the air beside her, each showing a different downloaded image.
+She took a deep breath and transmitted one last set of instructions.

+The patches of video fabric flickered.
+The images solidified to show top-down views of Iffy, Aunt Naggie, and someone whom she hoped looked enough like the ecologist to convince a drone.
+"Start walkin'," she ordered the two adults.
+"Just a coupla steps.
+Aright, that's enough."  *I hope,* she added to herself.

-She strung a few more verbs together and threw them into the drones' cores so that they'd sway a little the way people did when walking and stood up.
+She strung a few more commands together and threw them into the dronelets' cores.
+They began to sway slightly in an unconvincing imitation of the way people moved when walking.
+"Which way's Alphabet Alley?" she asked.
-She took a deep breath and transmitted one last set of instructions to send the drones on their way, then said, "Let's go."

-Iffy stayed close behind Aunt Naggie and the salesman as they joined the stream of people heading for the exit.
+A few moments later the dronelets were out of sight, on their way north with (Iffy hoped) the hunting drones on their trail.
+She, Aunt Naggie, and the ecologist hurried in the opposite direction.
 As they turned left by a rack of bicycles and a stall selling rolls of microfiber sailcloth, a man in front of them asked, "Ya pins they trappa thief?"

 "Net says they's sweepin' fer some kinda sab," the woman beside him replied, scanning a feed only she could see through heavy yellow-tinted glasses.